 I want to charge many batteries at the same time so I got the "Parallel Charge Board for JST-XH & T-plug" which works with the packs I get from HobbyKing and HobbyPartz.
 I also needed a "Parallel Charge Board for JST-XH & XT60" because I have a decent number of XT60 packs as well.

-http://www.progressiverc.com/prc-hardline-cases.html I'm not sure I got a great deal on the case.
+I also popped on a PRC Hardline Case with the vent holes predrilled for my powersupply. http://www.progressiverc.com/prc-hardline-cases.html I'm not sure I got a great deal on the case.
 I also got the "premium velcro" on the top - ensuring that I didn't get a "deal" on the case.
 But it looks cool.

 I also added the Case Mounted AC plug and related Cable from AC Plug to power supply.